 Student Application Website to view open on-campus student positions.
 If you see a position that interests you, please complete the online student application and attach any necessary documents.

 There are many students applying for each position, so be sure to include information in your application that will make you distinguishable to the department(s).
 As with any employment application, demonstrating previous work experience, job skills, motivation, and willingness to learn are all beneficial.
 If you have any questions about your résumé, cover letter, or how to make yourself more competitive in a job application, feel free to visit the Office of Career Services for guidance.

-NOTE: Work Study positions on the application website are available only to those students who have received a letter from the Financial Aid Office indicating their specific FWS award for the current academic year.
-If you have not received this letter, you are not eligible for Federal Work Study positions and will not be considered.
+NOTE: Work Study positions on the application website are available only to those students who have received a letter or email from the Financial Aid Office indicating their work study eligibility for the current academic year.
+If you have not received this letter or an email from the Office of Financial Aid indicating your eligibility, you are not eligible for Federal Work Study positions and will not be considered.

 The Office of Student Employment (OSE) is happy to answer any questions you have about finding and applying for an on-campus student job.
 If you have any concerns regarding your current on-campus position, please reach out to your supervisor first.
 The OSE serves as your next point of contact for concerns regarding your on-campus employment.
 We will receive and investigate student employee concerns and claims that are within our scope.
 Our priority is ensuring that our students are working in a safe and fair environment.
 If you have questions or concerns, please feel free stop by our office or contact us by phone at (407) 646-2382 or email at firstname.lastname@example.org.

 This can vary from department to department, but typically, once the position is removed from our webpage, students can expect correspondence via telephone or email within 3 weeks of removal of the posting.
 Make sure to check your Rollins E-Mail Account daily, as you do not want to miss correspondence from an interested hiring department.